KoenvdBerg/csv-validator/README.rst

 - **No-nonsense output**: output is a CSV file that contains location of values that did not pass the validation, including the erronuous value.
-- **Well tested**: each validation is unit-tested and builds are tested to work on SBCL and ECL.
+- **Well tested**: each validation is unit-tested and compiles are tested to work on SBCL, ECL, CLISP, CCL and ABCL on Linux OS.

 .. contents:: **Table of Contents**